liquity/bold-ir-management/README.md

 ## Summary

-The BOLD IR Manager and Batch Manager collaboratively ensure the automated adjustment of interest rates within the Liquity Protocol v2 by leveraging decentralized infrastructure and providing financial incentives for participation.
+The BOLD IR Manager and Batch Manager collaboratively ensure the automated adjustment of interest rates within the Liquity V2 by leveraging decentralized infrastructure and providing financial incentives for participation.
 The setup is designed to maintain long-term protocol stability and sustainability while offering flexibility in deployment and strategy selection.
 The integration of tECDSA signatures further enhances security and decentralization, making the entire process robust and resistant to single points of failure.

-By combining cutting-edge cryptography with a decentralized approach, the BOLD IR Manager provides a secure, efficient, and automated solution for managing interest rates in DeFi, enabling the Liquity Protocol v2 to remain competitive and resilient in an ever-evolving financial landscape.
+By combining cutting-edge cryptography with a decentralized approach, the BOLD IR Manager provides a secure, efficient, and automated solution for managing interest rates in DeFi, enabling the Liquity V2 to remain competitive and resilient in an ever-evolving financial landscape.